Code-Institute-Submissions/ColetteThomson-summit_bike_co./README.md

 # Summit Bike Co.
 Mountain Bike Shop

 ## Purpose
 Summit Bike Co. is a mountain bike stockist based in UK that offers both an online shopping experience, as well as the option of visiting their stores.
 Users can register as an account holder and are able to save contact, delivery and payment information under their own profile.
 Users without an account are also able to make purchases but their contact, delivery and payment information will not be retained by Summit Bike Co.
 All products on the website will have a full specification and description of each bike model, along with price, a selection of sizes and required quantity to assist users in choosing a mountain bike best suited to their requirements.
 A link on each individual product page gives the user quick access to the 'Buying Guides' section, should they need help with their decision.
 Summit Bike Co. participates in the UK Government 'Cycle to Work' initiative and have designed a simple process to assist employers in joining the scheme.
 General company information is present in the 'About Us' and 'Contact Us' sections.
-Summit Bike Co. has a blog called 'BikeTalk' where users can read and leave comments on various mountain biking articles.
+Summit Bike Co. has a blog called 'BikeTalk' where registered users can read and leave comments on various mountain biking articles.
 Summit Bike Co. also offers users the option of subscribing to their monthly newsletter.
 Users can stay in touch by following the social media of Summit Bike Co.

+## E-Commerce Business Model
+E-commerce sales have risen substantially over the last few years, so starting an online store would make sound business sense for Summit Bike Co.
+The following benefits will be realised through building an e-commerce platform:
+* Increased brand awareness:  with increasing competition within the outdoor fitness community, our exposure will increase through customer centric market strategies, social media presence and digital ethics
+* Open for business 24/7/365:  with our intuitive product layout; free delivery service; improved customer engagement and experience; and easy to understand buying guides - shoppers can feel secure in their choice of products.
+This will drive our value stream optimisation leading to benefits realisation
+* International sales: our website caters for sales and delivery to most countries in the world, thereby increasing our brand awareness and revenue
+* Online stores are social: our BikeTalk blog encourages shoppers to interact with our posted articles, as well as imparting bike knowledge and general biking news and promoting of events
+* Easy to re-target and re-market to customers:  with our active BikeTalk comes the potential for customers to browse through products while reading our blog posts.
+The online shopping experience is also less invasive and pressured, potentially encouraging customers to browse and therefore purchase more products

 ## High level overview of user roles within Summit Bike Co: